MastrMatt/liteDB/README.md

 ### Meta Commands

+-   EXISTS: (key) - Checks if the specified key exists in the database.
+Returns 1 if it does else, 0.
 -   DEL: (key) - Deletes the value specified by key.
 Returns the amount of keys deleted
 -   KEYS - Returns all the key:value pairs in the database
 -   FLUSHALL - Removes all the key:value pairs in the database.
 Returns nil